Bee-Mar/mmpm/README.md

 Obviously, MagicMirror is required as well.
 If you do not have it installed, head over to [Magic Mirror](https://github.com/MichMich/MagicMirror)'s home page for instructions.
 I intend to add an option to install MagicMirror from `mmpm` in the future.

-After executing `make install` within the cloned repository, you may remove the folder for `mmpm`.
+After executing `make install` within the cloned repository, you may remove the folder for `mmpm`, since the executable will now be part of your `$PATH`.

 ## `magic_mirror_modules_snapshot.json`